bandeau

 Career opportunities

-The one-year MDP Program at PSIA is designed to provide the necessary knowledge and skills for development practitioners, policy professionals at the local and national level, private sector professionals, and high-level project managers.
-The one-year PSIA MDP program is directed towards young professionals with previous substantial work experience who want to acquire new competences and skills and to become part of a new generation of generalist practitioners prepared to confront complex sustainable development challenges and able to innovate, to achieve the Millennium Development Goals.
+The one-year MAGS-DP Program at PSIA is designed to provide the necessary knowledge and skills for development practitioners, policy professionals at the local and national level, private sector professionals, and high-level project managers.
+The one-year PSIA MAGS-DP program is directed towards young professionals with previous substantial work experience who want to acquire new competences and skills and to become part of a new generation of generalist practitioners prepared to confront complex sustainable development challenges and able to innovate, to achieve the Sustainable Development Goals.

 Tuition Fees and MDP Scholarship Opportunities

-Tuition fees for the MDP are 19,000 euros, for the entire one-year course of study (including the one-week August bootcamp, two full academic semesters, a January intersession, and the summer session).
+Tuition fees for the MAGS-DP are 21,000 euros, for the entire one-year course of study (including the one-week August bootcamp, two full academic semesters, a January intersession, and the summer session).
 The same fees apply for both EU and non-EU residents.

-On a competitive basis, a limited number of scholarships are awarded each year to MDP (Master in Development Practice) candidates (who are not eligible for the Emile Boutmy scholarship).
+On a competitive basis, a limited number of scholarships are awarded each year to MAGS-DP candidates (who are not eligible for the Emile Boutmy scholarship).
 These scholarships are awarded on the basis of need as well as merit.
 They range from partial to full tuition remission, and are valid for study at Sciences Po upon sufficient academic performance (top 50% of class).
-They do not cover living expenses, books, or field training.
+Should students not maintain these academic standards, their scholarship may be revoked.
+MDP scholarships do not cover living expenses, books, or field training.

 Contacts